CYCLE THROUGH GENEVA’S PICTURE-PERFECT VINEYARDS

 Our favourite route by far is through Geneva’s centuries-old wine-growing districts of Satigny, Russin and Dardagny, just a few kilometres from France.
 Click on the map to see a detailed route you can follow on your phone.

-Also check our other Cycling route through Geneva for non-road warriors article.
+You also might like our Cycling route through Geneva for non-road warriors article.

 We biked from central Geneva, but I had a little help from my e-bike!
 If you’re looking for a more leisurely day (or just can’t handle hills like me), you can rent one at Genèveroule just behind Gare Cornavin, the main train station.